simdutf/simdutf/README.md

  */
 simdutf_warn_unused size_t convert_utf8_to_utf32(const char * input, size_t length, char32_t* utf32_output) noexcept;

   /**
- * Using native endianness; Convert possibly broken UTF-16 string into UTF-8 string and stop on error.
+   * Convert possibly broken UTF-16LE string into Latin1 string.
    *
    * During the conversion also validation of the input string is done.
    * This function is suitable to work with inputs from untrusted sources.
    *
    * This function is not BOM-aware.
    *
- * @param input         the UTF-16 string to convert
+   * @param input         the UTF-16LE string to convert
    * @param length        the length of the string in 2-byte words (char16_t)
+   * @param latin1_buffer   the pointer to buffer that can hold conversion result
+   * @return number of written words; 0 if input is not a valid UTF-16LE string */ simdutf_warn_unused size_t convert_utf16le_to_latin1(const char16_t * input, size_t length, char* latin1_buffer) noexcept;

+  /**
+   * Convert possibly broken UTF-16BE string into Latin1 string.
+   *
+   * During the conversion also validation of the input string is done.
+   * This function is suitable to work with inputs from untrusted sources.
+   *
+   * This function is not BOM-aware.
+   *
+   * @param input         the UTF-16BE string to convert
+   * @param length        the length of the string in 2-byte words (char16_t)
- * @param utf8_buffer   the pointer to buffer that can hold conversion result
+   * @param latin1_buffer   the pointer to buffer that can hold conversion result
    * @return a result pair struct with an error code and either the position of the error if any or the number of char written if successful.
    */
-simdutf_warn_unused result convert_utf16_to_utf8_with_errors(const char16_t * input, size_t length, char* utf8_buffer) noexcept;
+  simdutf_warn_unused size_t convert_utf16be_to_latin1(const char16_t * input, size_t length, char* latin1_buffer) noexcept;

 /**
  * Convert possibly broken UTF-16LE string into UTF-8 string.